kataszczes/STE/Kettle.markdown

 ### Regular Maintenance

 Clean the kettle regularly to keep it in good condition.

+#### Cleaning the exterior

+Do not immerse the kettle or its base in water.
+Use a damp cloth to wipe the exterior.

+#### Removing limescale
 Remove limescale every two to four weeks.
 The frequency may depend on the hardness of water in your area.
 Use a descaling solution approved for electric kettles and follow the manufacturer's instructions.
 Avoid using abrasive cleaners or tools that can damage the interior.

 To remove limescanle:
-1. fill the kettle with water to the “MAX” line
+1. Fill the kettle with water to the “MAX” line
 2. Add the recommended amount of descaling solution.
 3. Boil the mixture and let it sit for the time indicated on the label of the descaling product.
 4. Empty the kettle and rinse it with clean water.
 Repeat multiple times to remove any remaining solution.
->Do not immerse the kettle or its base in water.
-Use a damp cloth to wipe the exterior.

 ### Storage

-Make sure the kettle is completely dry before storing it.
-If the design permits it, wind the power cord around the base.
-Store the kettle in a cool, dry place Keep it away from direct sunlight and moisture.
+* Make sure the kettle is completely dry before storing it.
+* If the design permits it, wind the power cord around the base.
+* Store the kettle in a cool, dry place.
+Keep it away from direct sunlight and moisture.